tjuzek/om-uid/README.md

 Reversed occurrences where real baseline examples are transformed to include the phenomenon.
 For example, a real occurring cataphora sentence is "When she begins a new work, Freeman first sketches out an idea" while the constructed hypothetical counterpart is "When Freeman begins a new work, she first sketches out an idea".
 Similarly, a real occurrence of a sentence in canonical word order might be "And because Ben was the stronger and the faster, he always won" while the hypothetical counterpart containing a cataphora is "And because he was the stronger and the faster, Ben always won".

-The naturalness of these examples was evaluated by a native English speaker.
+The naturalness of the constructed items was evaluated by a native English speaker.
+Items of reduced naturalness were still included as their inclusion favours the UID hypothesis, if anything.

 However, please note that there is a selection bias in the corpus.
 Difficult-to-construct counterparts in either direction were skipped, such as cases where constructing a baseline counterpart for extrapositions was challenging or when an extraposition was not a viable option for a sentence in canonical word order.
 This practical approach ensures a focus on meaningful alternatives rather than including imbalanced ones.
 Including more of imbalanced alternatives might have tipped the scale slightly in favour of UID, but I would expect the effect on the alternative theory, low-information-content, be even larger.